Roy Head: Career

-After attending Southwest Texas State Teachers College (know known as Texas State University or TXST) for two years, Buie, who played guitar and harmonica as well as keyboards, taught for several years before settling into public health administration, after receiving his baccalaureate degree and doing post graduate studies at The University of Texas.
+After attending Southwest Texas State Teachers College (now known as Texas State University or TXST) for two years, Buie, who played guitar and harmonica as well as keyboards, taught for several years before settling into public health administration, after receiving his baccalaureate degree and doing post graduate studies at The University of Texas.
 Tommy Bolton organized and played with other Central Texas musical groups while both he and Clyde Causey launched careers with the Department of the Treasury.
 Danny Gomez graduated from TXST and later earned his doctorate at Texas Tech University in Lubbock.
 David McCumber pursued his love of music at Sound Master's studio in Houston and then opened a real estate company in Austin.
 He ran the company until his retirement where he enjoyed travel with his wife Sandra until her death from melanoma cancer in 2005.
 George Frazier pursued real estate investment interests, and Bill Pennington followed in his mother's footsteps and become a successful owner of Pennington Funeral Home in San Marcos.
 Only Head and Gibson would continue with careers in performing music.
 The songwriting talents, and subsequent recording successes, of The (original) Traits during their first five years on a regional level were under the watchful eyes of Ms. Edra Pennington (1913–2005) and Dr. T.R.
 Buie (1909–2000), which would lay the groundwork for what would happen in the group's last four years.

 Roy Head and the Traits signed with Scepter Records in 1964.
 Scepter had developed a nationwide network of independent distributors while working with The Shirelles.
 By this time, Gene Kurtz had replaced Pennington at bass, Kenny Williams had replaced Clark at lead guitar, Ronnie Barton's trumpet was added to the mix, and backup singer Sarah Fulcher started performing with the group.
 Roy Head and the Traits released a vinyl 45 featuring the vocals of Head and Fulcher on the Lori label No. 9551: "Get Back" (later released on Scepter No. 12124) with "You'll Never Make Me Blue" (re-released as "Treat Me Right").